 This buy-to-let scenario is a good analogy for the stock market and how long-term investors should view price movements.

-In 2003 the FTSE All-Share’s dividend was little changed from the year before, or the year before that.
-It would, in future, continue to pay a dividend which usually grow slightly faster than inflation.
+In 2003, the FTSE All-Share’s dividend was little changed from the year before or the year before that.
+It would, in future, continue to pay a dividend that usually grows slightly faster than inflation.

 The chart below shows how defensive and progressive the dividends and ten-year average earnings of the FTSE 100 have been for almost 30 years (the FTSE 100 is more or less the same as the All-Share for the purpose of this discussion).

 The income-generating potential of the underlying asset (i.e. those large listed companies) changed very little between 2000 and 2003, and so as a long-term investor, the index’s price decline should have been more or less irrelevant.